 Visitors wouldn’t be surprised if only a dinosaur appears out of nowhere, the landscape does feel Jurassic.
 The panoramic view here is one of those memories visitors would want to remember forever.
 It’s time to fly those drones for anyone who brings one.

-Capture the experience by getting a bird-eye view of the whole three bays.
+Capture the experience by getting a birds-eye view of the whole three bays.
 The island also provides perfect viewpoints for both sunrise and sunset, perfect for anyone who plans to hunt for them.

 Padar Island 3 beaches, 3 different colors